 Don’t feel bad about getting duped by a bad lender.
 They’ve been working on their game for a while now, and their deceptive advertising and unfair terms are designed to trap borrowers who need cash in a hurry.

-Instead, take inventory of the debts in your life that you want to get rid of, and consider taking out a debt consolidation installment loan, which can help you pay off that payday loan debt at a much lower interest rate.
+Instead, take inventory of the debts in your life that you want to get rid of, and consider asking for assistance or looking into a consolidation loan to get your debts under control.